deKeijzer/KB-74-OPSCHALER/README.md

 Processed Honeywell sensordata.
 All sensordata in one dataframe with dwelling labels.
 Note that the serial data in this file has not yet been converted to the room labels.
+The serial to room datafile `honeywell_serial_to_room.xlsx` can be found in the same folder.

 ## NaN Information of not-processed dataframes